Each child experiences a respectful, caring environment that inspires independence, creativity and life-long learning .

 Montessori Education Versus Traditional Education

 The goal of both Montessori and traditional education is the same: to provide learning experiences for the child.
 The biggest differences lie in the kind of learning experiences a school provides and the methods they use to accomplish this goal.
-Below is the differences of a Montessori school classroom versus a Traditional school classroom.
+Below are the differences of a Montessori school classroom versus a Traditional school classroom.